ptesavol/fusiontalk/README.md

 # Fusiontalk
-A simple WebRTC video chat with node.js-based websocket signalling server
+Fusiontalk is a simple WebRTC many-to-many video chat with node.js-based websocket signalling server.

+Live demo is available at http://spaceify.net/talk

 ##Usage